cbcommunity/cb-administration-scripts/backup_restore/README.md

     -k, --key           Optional. ssh key that can be used to connect to the remote server -s, --save-hosts    Optional.
 Save new (ipaddress, hostname) entry to the hosts file on all nodes in the cluster including master
-                        Only needed if previous setup did not have host entries for cluster nodes in the hosts file
+                        Only needed if previous setup did not have host entries for cluster nodes in the hosts file -na, --node-addr    Optional.
+Ip address or the hostname that will be used for Node Url (Server Node Url and Default Sensor Group Url in case of master restore)
+                        Not validated, must be correct IP Address or Hostname that is resolvable on the target machine

 ```

 ###Examples: